amibayati/Luffy-LocalCuisineOrdering/README.md

 If you’re interested in helping define or execute the implementation, please open a discussion or issue.

 ## Acknowledgments
-This project was developed as a university coursework.
+This was a university project.

 Special thanks to:
 - **[Pegah Moradi]**